danielsunzhongyuan/my_leetcode_in_python/Questions.md

 We are given a binary tree (with root node root), a target node, and an integer value K.

 Return a list of the values of all nodes that have a distance K from the target node.
 The answer can be returned in any order.

+865. smallest-subtree-with-all-the-deepest-nodes
+Given a binary tree rooted at root, the depth of each node is the shortest distance to the root.

+A node is deepest if it has the largest depth possible among any node in the entire tree.

+The subtree of a node is that node, plus the set of all descendants of that node.

+Return the node with the largest depth such that it contains all the deepest nodes in its subtree.

+866. prime-palindrome
+Find the smallest prime palindrome greater than or equal to N.
+Recall that a number is prime if it's only divisors are 1 and itself, and it is greater than 1.
+For example, 2,3,5,7,11 and 13 are primes.
+Recall that a number is a palindrome if it reads the same from left to right as it does from right to left.
+For example, 12321 is a palindrome.

+Example 1:
+Input: 6
+Output: 7

+Example 2:
+Input: 8
+Output: 11

+Example 3:
+Input: 13
+Output: 101

+867. transpose-matrix
+Given a matrix A, return the transpose of A.
+The transpose of a matrix is the matrix flipped over it's main diagonal, switching the row and column indices of the matrix.

+Example 1:
+Input: [[1,2,3],[4,5,6],[7,8,9]]
+Output: [[1,4,7],[2,5,8],[3,6,9]]

+Example 2:
+Input: [[1,2,3],[4,5,6]]
+Output: [[1,4],[2,5],[3,6]]